South Carolina Beach Monitoring Season Begins May 1 and runs through Oct 1.

 If there is a swimming advisory at my favorite beach, does that mean the water there is generally not safe?

-No. Beach swim advisories are for isolated spots - within 200 feet of the sign - where swimming is not advised.
+No. Beach swim advisories are for isolated spots at monitoring locations where swimming is not advised.
 Most advisories are temporary - lasting only a day or two.
 For example, DHEC collected more than 40 water samples from various locations in Horry County on March 14, 2016, after confusion about some long term swim advisory signs at Myrtle Beach.
 All of the water samples were good.

 When are temporary advisories issued?